AlvaroS11/DynamicWebPage-PHP-Laravel/README.md

     Contact page
         Visitors can fill out a contact form
         The content of submitted forms will be sent to the administrators

+    More features
+    Admins can reply to the submitted contact forms through the admin panel, the replies will be mailed to the original sender
+    Users can leave comments on news posts
+    Users can pose questions that might be added to the FAQ Admins can add answers to the posed FAQ questions through the admin panel